strmlineapp-ux/agileflow/src/docs/design-system.md

     - **Hide Interactive Elements**: All secondary interactive elements within draggable cards—such as delete buttons, color swatch badges, and expand/collapse icons—**must be hidden**.
 This is typically achieved by adding a `.hidden` class based on a global state.
     - **Disable Triggers**: The main entity icon's Popover trigger for changing the icon must be **disabled** (but the icon itself remains visible).
     - **Disable Editing**: Inline editing functionality must be disabled to prevent text from being selected or edited during a drag attempt.
 -   **Expand/Collapse**: Cards can be expanded and collapsed to show more detail.
 This action is triggered by a dedicated `expand_more` icon button, positioned at `absolute -bottom-1 right-0`.
-This button is hidden when the drag modifier key is pressed.
 The expanded state of each card is managed independently by its parent component.
 -   **Preventing Interaction Conflicts**: To allow button clicks inside a draggable card without starting a drag, all interactive elements (buttons, inputs, etc.) must have an `onPointerDown={(e) => e.stopPropagation()}` handler.
 This prevents the pointer event from bubbling up to the drag listener.
 -   **Drag Overlay Visuals & Positioning**: The drag overlay provides a clean, focused representation of the item being dragged.
     -   **Positioning**: To ensure the overlay appears directly under the cursor and tracks it smoothly without an offset, the `<DragOverlay>` component **must** use the `snapCenterToCursor` modifier from the `@dnd-kit/modifiers` library.
 Example: `modifiers={[snapCenterToCursor]}`.